ssanj/Scuggest/README.md

-SublimeScalaImports
+Scuggest
 ==================

-ScalaImports is a Sublime Text plugin for automatically adding imports to your Scala files.
+Scuggest is a Sublime Text plugin for automatically adding imports to your Scala files.
 It resolves the package names by scanning through class files either in jar/zip files or in your target directories.

-ScalaImports was initially based on [JavaImports](https://github.com/MDeiml/SublimeJavaImports) but now works in a completely different way.
+Scuggest was initially based on [JavaImports](https://github.com/MDeiml/SublimeJavaImports) but now works in a completely different way.

 Installation
 ------------